VUmcCGP/wisecondor/README.md

 <br>Optional argument <br><br> | Function
 :--- | :---
-`--binsize x` | Size per bin in bp, the reference bin size should be a multiple of this value.
+`--binsize x` | Size per bin in bp; the reference bin size should be a multiple of this value.
 Note that this parameter does not impact the resolution, yet it can be used to optimize processing speed (default: x=5e3)
 `--paired` | Enables conversion for paired-end reads